Below are the rules for the The Amazing Spaghetti Machine Contest 2014.

-A maximum of fifty (50) teams will be accepted in the 2013 contest.
-As a special offer in 2013, schools whose teams completed the build period and then participated in the judging event in 2012 will receive an automatic place, should they register again in 2013, in recognition of their achievement in the first year of the Contest.
-After these schools, all teams registering for 2013 will be accepted into the competition as Successful Registrants in the order in which registrations are received online, via the registration page.
+- A maximum of 50 teams will be accepted in the contest.
+Schools whose teams completed the build period and then participated in the judging event in previous years will receive an automatic place, should they register again this year, in recognition of their achievement in the previous years of the Contest.
+After these schools, all teams registering for this year’s Contest will be accepted into the competition as Successful Registrants in the order in which registrations are received online, via the registration page.

-- Only one team per school may register for the Contest.
+- A maximum of one team per school may register for the Contest.

-- Each entry must nominate a school staff member to act as Team Supervisor and contact point for the team.
+- All teams must have a nominated staff member from their school to act as a Team Supervisor

-- All applicants will be advised of the outcome of their team’s application by email on 25th March, 2013.
-In addtion, successful Registrants will be also be listed on the contest website on this day.
+- All applicants will be advised of the outcome of their team’s application by email on Thursday 6 February 2014.
+In addition, successful Registrants will also be listed on the contest website on this day.